sagacious-satadru/Human_Activity_Recognition_FastAI/README.md

 # Human Activity Recognition using Deep Learning

 This repository contains a Jupyter Notebook that demonstrates the creation of a deep learning model for human activity recognition.
-The model is built using the PyTorch and FastAI libraries and is capable of classifying various types of human activities based on input images.
+The model is built on top of Resnet18 using the PyTorch and FastAI libraries and is capable of classifying various types of human activities based on input images.

 ## Notebook Overview